24/7 365 Days a Year

 Facing prostitution charges in Arizona?
-If you have been charged with prostitution or solicitation of prostitution, an Phoenix prostitution attorney can help you build a strong defense.
-An experienced attorney knows how to investigate the case and determine the best defense strategy for your criminal case.
+If you have been charged with prostitution or solicitation of prostitution, a Phoenix prostitution attorney can help you build a strong defense.
+An experienced Arizona criminal defense attorney knows how to investigate the case and determine the best defense strategy for your criminal case.
 Whether you’re looking for representation to get your case dismissed, to avoid the worst outcome or to get the best plea deal for your case, Snader Law Group is here for you.
 We deeply understand your case and the influence it has on your future decisions.
 Let us help you get through this, from deals to court trials.
 We are here and we can help.

 Howard Snader is a former prosecutor, Phoenix criminal defense attorney, and Arizona board certified criminal law specialist who takes your criminal charges personally.
 We know the ins and outs of Arizona criminal process and procedures, and we will provide you with an aggressive and effective defense for your criminal charges.
-Call us now to talk about your charges and plan your defense today!
+Call us now at (602) 825-3031 to talk about your charges and plan your defense today!

 What counts as prostitution?